AdaptiveMotorControlLab/CEBRA-demos/README.rst

 `figshare <https://figshare.com/s/60adb075234c2cc51fa3>`__.
 And several of the demo notebooks have an automatic data download function.

-If you don't see the auto-download, and you use Google Colaboratory, you can easily add the following code into a early cell in the notebook to directly download and use:
+If you don't see the auto-download, and you use Google Colaboratory, you can easily add the following code into an early cell in the notebook to directly download and use:

 .. code-block::